HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 ## Ouvrages et direction de numéro de revue

  Carolin Görgen, *The California Camera Club: Collective Visions in the Making of the American West*.
 University of Oklahoma Press, 2025.
-Sponsored by a publication grant from the Wyeth Foundation for American Art. https://www.oupress.com/9780806196039/the-california-camera-club/
+Sponsored by a publication grant from the Wyeth Foundation for American Art, https://www.oupress.com/9780806196039/the-california-camera-club/.

  Carolin Görgen, Alice Morin, and Marie-Eve Bouillon, editors,	“Bound Histories: Memories, Materialities, and Meanings of Photo Albums,” *Photographica*, No. 12, forthcoming April 2026.